-- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is inconclusive due to an inconsistent trend over the past three years.
-Changes in liabilities have an adverse effect on the indicator.
-In 2016 the indicator increased due to decreases in wages and benefits payable and contracts payable.
-In 2017 the indicator decreased due to increases in vouchers and contracts payable.
-In 2018 the indicator increased due to decreases in vouchers and contracts payable.
-The fluctuation in vouchers and contracts payable is a direct result of construction projects in the City's capital project funds.
+- General, Special Revenue, Debt Service and Capital Project Funds. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in cash and decrease in liabilities over the past two years.
+While cash has increased every year since 2015, fluctuations in the indicator have been a result of changes in liabilities which have an adverse effect on the indicator.
+Liability fluctuations are primarily due to changes in vouchers and contracts payable as a result of construction projects in the City's capital project funds.